prof-rossetti/robots-api-express/DOCUMENTATION.md

-## API Documentation
+# API Documentation

-This API conforms to REST architecture principles, facilitating requests for "robot" and "order" resources.
+This API conforms to REST architecture principles, facilitating requests for "robot" resources.
 The API is configured to send and receive data in JSON format, and is available for use at https://southernct-443-robots-api.herokuapp.com.

+## Robots

-### Robot Endpoints
+### Robot Resources

 Each robot resource has the following data attributes: